 What to See in the Ani Ruins of Kars

-Even though the structures built under the rule of Bagratuni Dynasty stand out, it is good to state that this city was an important trade center under the rule of Seljuk Turks.
+Even though the structures built under the rule of Bagratuni Dynasty stand out, it is good to state that this city was an important trade center under the rule of Seljuk Empire.
 For this reason, it is possible to see mosques and caravansaries inspired by the Seljuk architecture in the city of Ani.

 The most beautiful church of the city of Ani is this medieval church, also called “The Great Cathedral”.
 The church was originally dedicated to the Holy Mother of God.
 The church, which started to be built in 989 during the period of King Smbat II, was completed in 1001.
 An Armenian architect named Trdat built the church.

 The main reason why the church is so famous is its architect.
 Because Trdat has been the most respected architect in the Medieval Armenian community.
 Trdat, who managed to go beyond his time with his techniques, gave life to this gothic-looking cathedral of Ani.

 The church of St Gregory of Tigran Honents

 This church, whose construction was completed in 1215, is the best preserved structure of Ani.
 It was built with donations by an Armenian merchant named Tigran Honents.
 The church has a very impressive decoration.

 The church is dedicated to Gregory the Illuminator, who brought Christianity to the Armenian community.
 St. Gregory is also accepted as the founder of the Armenian Church and many churches dedicated to him in Turkey.